The Binary Rank of Circulant Block Matrices: Introduction

 \end{theorem}

-Let us mention that the proof technique of Theorem~\ref{thm:upper_new_ki} is not restricted to the complement of the matrices from Definition~\ref{def:circ_block}.
-In fact, we provide a general method to explicitly construct a partition of the ones in a block matrix whose diagonal blocks are of some specified structure and all of whose other entries are ones.
-This method is used to derive Theorem~\ref{thm:upper_new_ki}.
-For a precise description of the method, see Section~\ref{sec:general_method}.

-As an application of Theorem~\ref{thm:upper_new_ki}, we produce, for every $k \geq 2$, a family of $k$-regular matrices whose binary rank is strictly larger than that of their complement. \begin{theorem} For all integers $k \geq 2$ and $r \geq 2k$, there exists a $k$-regular $0,1$ matrix $M$ satisfying
+As a consequence, we produce for every $k \geq 2$, a family of $k$-regular matrices whose binary rank is strictly larger than that of their complement. \begin{theorem} For all integers $k \geq 2$ and $r \geq 2k$, there exists a $k$-regular $0,1$ matrix $M$ satisfying